brendan-ch/personal-website/content/work/coffeetype.md

 *The font used in the logo is Lexend Deca.*

-I also designed my own set of icons for the user interface.

 ## UI Design

 I started with a couple of concept sketches, and turned two of them into high-fidelity prototypes.